 Exact coscheduling or Gang Scheduling (we will henceforth refer to this as just coscheduling) ensures that the processes/tasks of a job are scheduled on their respective nodes at the same time.
 This usually requires some means of explicit or implicit synchronization to make a coordinated scheduling decision at the end of each time quantum.
+The CM-5 [40], Meiko CS-2 (gang mode) [3], Intel Paragon (gang mode) [15], AP/Linux [39] and the GangLL [11] on the IBM SP-2 at LLNL, are examples of systems that use this approach.

-The simulation model is based on the implementation of the GangLL scheduler [9, 6] on the Blue Pacific machine at Lawrence Livermore National Labs.
-The model uses an Ousterhout [12] matrix with the columns representing the CPUs and rows representing the time quanta (as many rows as the multiprogramming level).
+The simulation model is based on the implementation of the GangLL scheduler [22, 11] on the Blue Pacific machine at Lawrence Livermore National Labs.
+The model uses an Ousterhout [26] matrix with the columns representing the CPUs and rows representing the time quanta (as many rows as the multiprogramming level).
 In an actual system, the multiprogramming level (MPL) will be set based on the available resources (such as memory, swap space etc.) that can handle a certain number of jobs concurrently without significantly degrading performance.
 A job is allocated the required number of cells in a single row if available.
 Else, it is made to wait in an arrival queue (served in FCFS order) until there are enough free cells in a row.
 During each time quantum, a CPU executes the assigned job for that row in the matrix, and does not move to the next row until the next quantum (regardless of whether the process is waiting for a message, or performing I/O, or even finishes before the quantum ends).
 At the end of the quantum, a context switch cost is incurred.
-This not only includes the traditional costs, but also the cost for synchronizing between the nodes before it schedules the job for the next quantum (GangLL [6] actually uses physical clocks with large time quanta instead of explicit synchronization).
+This not only includes the traditional costs, but also the cost for synchronizing between the nodes before it schedules the job for the next quantum (GangLL [11] actually uses physical clocks with large time quanta instead of explicit synchronization).
 Message receives are implemented as busy-waits (spinning), though some of this time could get hidden if the process is context switched out (quantum expires).